DamilolaAhmadu/Movie-Recommendation/README.md

 ## Conclusions :

-In this project, we learned the importance of Recommendation Systems, the types of recommender systems being implemented, and how  us matrix factorization to enhance a system.
+In this project, we learned the importance of Recommendation Systems, the types of recommender systems being implemented, and how matrix factorization to enhance a system.

 We then built a movie recommendation system that considers user-user similarity, movie-movie similarity, global averages and matrix factorization.
 These concepts can be applied to any other user-item interactions systems.